projectawakening/builder-examples/gate-keeper/readme.md

 cd gate-keeper/packages/contracts
 ```

-Install the dependecies for the contracts:
+Install the dependencies for the contracts:
 ```bash
 pnpm install
 ```

 **Local Deployment**
 This will deploy the contracts to your local world.
+Replace <worldAddress> with the world address from your Docker logs.
 ```bash
 pnpm run deploy:local --worldAddress <worldAddress>
 ```